 Adapting Day to Day, Moment by Moment

 Most of what I do in life helps fill the void in me that would never exist were I born 10,000+ years ago in the more balanced egalitarian and physically demanding circumstances of the old way.
-I just ‘hunt and gather’ in other ways now.
+Now I just ‘hunt and gather’ in other ways.
 My quest to figure life out has certainly been a major aspect of this adaptation.
 I hunt and gather connections — observations.

-This quest kicked into high gear on the news of my brother’s death in 1964.
-A quandary over the nature of life and death consumed me for months until I suddenly ‘knew’ they were the same ‘thing’.
-This non-sense culminated a few decades later in the Correlation process(6), which settled for me the ‘word issue’ raised in chapter 1’s disclaimer — The name possible to express runs counter to the constant name.
+This ‘hunt and gather’ adaptation became serious when my brother died in 1964.
+A quandary over the nature of life and death consumed me for months until I suddenly realized that life and death were the same thing.
+This non-sense culminated a few decades later in the Correlation process(7), which settled for me the ‘word issue’ raised in chapter 1’s disclaimer — The name possible to express runs counter to the constant name.

 Yet, the most essential ‘hunt and gather’ adaptation for me has been yoga.
 By yoga, I don’t mean any particular activity!
 To paraphrase the Taoist disclaimer, ‘The yoga possible to express runs counter to the constant yoga’.
 Let’s return to the core meaning of the word yoga: “to join”, “to unite”.
 Any life pursuit that fulfills that duty will work.

 This ‘constant yoga’ offers me a way of paying a daily price for the civilized degree of comfort and security that I enjoy.
-Happily, an improving degree of life balance returns when I pay this price honestly and fully.
+Happily, a degree of life balance returns when I pay this price honestly and watchfully.
 The Tao Te Ching also cautions, Knowing doesn’t speak; speaking doesn’t know.
 This reminds me of the maxim: Actions speak louder than words.
 To this point, Buddha’s Fourth Truth states in part, “There is salvation for him whose self disappears before truth, whose will is bent on what he ought to do, whose sole desire is the performance of his duty.”
-(7)
+(8)

-Consequently, performing your ‘duty’ — your ‘constant yoga’ — whatever that is in your life, can be your way of filling the void left by civilization and paying for the comfort and security (8) you enjoy.
-An improving degree of life balance returns when you pay this price as honestly and fully as possible.
+Consequently, performing your ‘duty’ — your ‘constant yoga’ — whatever that is in your life, can be your way of filling the void left by civilization and paying for the comfort and security you enjoy (9).
+A degree of life balance returns when you pay this price as honestly and watchfully as possible.
 As Buddha’s last words put it, “Strive on diligently”.
 This is straightforward, yet it is natural for any animal, human included, to do all it can to avoid paying the price.
-‘Free’ anything is an enticing natural illusion — a bio-hoodwink(9) I call it.
-Nevertheless, when all else fails, paying the price is as easy as it is unavoidable (10).
+‘Free’ anything is an enticing natural illusion — a bio-hoodwink(10) I call it.
+Nevertheless, when all else fails, paying the price is as easy as it is unavoidable (11).

 (1) A symptoms point of view is the search for the underlying causes of observable phenomena, and the even deeper causes of those causes… ad infinitum.
 Here, the question reigns supreme; the answer becomes just a passing effect on the quest for noticing deeper causes.
 No leaping to the answer of the day here.